hoseinghodsi/SFND_3D_Object_Tracking/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+# SFND 2D Feature Tracking

+# The third project for Sensor Fusion nanodegree from Udacity.

+This project is primarily focused on the following topics:

+- Implementing a method to match bounding boxes between current and previous frames.
+The output should be ids of the matched regions of interest.
+- Computing the time-to-collision for all matched 3D objects using only Lidar measurements form the matched bounding boxe between current and previous frames.
+- Associating keypoints correspondence with bounding boxes
+- Utilizing differnt keypoint descriptors and ultimately matching the keypoints in succesive images using Brute Force/FLANN and NN/kNN